RayHightower/RayHightower.com/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 ###Modified Calibration Steps
 Here are the OpenROV calibration steps, with slight tweaks based on my personal experience.

-{% imgcap right /images/openrov_calibration_sliders.jpg Click "Diagnostics" from the OpenROV cockpit. %}
+{% include image.html img="/images/openrov_calibration_sliders.jpg" caption="Click 'Diagnostics' from the OpenROV cockpit." %}

 0. Each ESC switch has a red reset button.
 To turn the ESC on, move its slider switch toward the red reset button.
 The off position is in the opposite direction.
 1. With all of the ESCs switched off, go ahead and power up the OpenROV.
 The motors should remain stationary at this point.
 Connect with the cockpit software and open the diagnostic pane.